Rank4Gen: RAG-Preference-Aligned Document Set Selection and Ranking: Experiment Setup

 \subsection{Implementation Details}

 We use Qwen3-8B as the backbone.
 Baselines use two epochs of SFT, while Rank4Gen uses one epoch of SFT followed by one epoch of DPO.
 All models are trained using ms-swift~\citep{zhao2025swift}, with a learning rate of $1 \times 10^{-5}$ and a warm-up ratio of $0.05$, on 8 NVIDIA H20 GPUs.
-During inference, we adopt a dynamic temperature strategy with up to three retries, using temperatures of 0.0, 0.7, and 1.0, respectively.
+At inference, the Rank4Gen ranker uses temperature $0$.
+All downstream generators evaluated in this work follow the same decoding schedule, starting at $T=0$ and only escalating to $0.7$ then $1.0$ when the answer-format parser fails.